Existing students can still use the Student login tab.

 This subject covers the skills and knowledge required for the deployment of network servers based on an operating system.
 Techniques and skills for system administration are developed throughout the course of this subject.
 It further validates the candidate's technical abilities in understanding the architecture of an operating system, installing and configuring an operating system, working at the operating systems command line, handling files and access permissions as well as system security and performing certain maintenance tasks such as backup and restore.
 This subject is designed to prepare students for undertaking a vendor certification on Linux operating system.

-Congratulations!
 This is the final year of your qualification.
-Your applied bachelor degree greatly improves the opportunities available to you.
-A qualification of this level greatly enhances your résumé and says a great deal about you.
-Not only will you be armed with the job-ready skills and knowledge that employers are desperate for, but you will also have shown you can stay focused to achieve a goal.
+Your applied bachelor's degree greatly improves the opportunities available to you.
+A qualification of this level greatly enhances your résumé and says a great deal about you and your ability stay focused to achieve a goal

 |Credit points||360 credit points|